CDS CLEARING AND DEPOSITORY SERVICES INC. (CDS®)

 E.3 Other Market Participants

-Where a CDS participant's systems are operated by a third-party vendor, the vendor will be required to make substantially similar modifications to systems as appear in section E.2, above.
+Where a CDS participant's systems are operated by a third-party vendor, the vendor will be required to make systems modifications to:

 F. COMPARISON TO OTHER CLEARING AGENCIES